simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 ![image](https://user-images.githubusercontent.com/954596/59134856-5fd2ad00-8942-11e9-9a25-b93d6f2ced38.png)

-Lets add some stuff.
-Since we are in a blank state, it might be useful to cover the ground and the sky, since many scenese use that.
+Let us add some stuff.
+Since we are in a completely "blank state", it might be useful to cover the ground and the sky, since many scenes use that.

 #### Add Skybox

-If you looked in the default scene beforehand, you might have notices that the skybox was a special sort of Material and the file it used has a `.dds` extension.
-The t ype of material is based on Physically Based Rendering (PBR), which is a really cool and powerful feature of BabylonJs.
+If you looked in the default scene beforehand, you might have noticed that the skybox was a special sort of Material and the file it used has a `.dds` extension.
+The type of material is based on Physically Based Rendering (PBR), which is a really cool and powerful feature of BabylonJs.
 The full scope of this is outside the scope of this editor and workflow tutorial, but

 You can also see a demo of the underlying material PBR Material type [here.](<[![image](https://user-images.githubusercontent.com/954596/59141279-63c8f400-896f-11e9-9f2a-177b451f069f.png)](https://www.babylonjs.com/demos/pbrglossy/)>)
 [![image](https://user-images.githubusercontent.com/954596/59141279-63c8f400-896f-11e9-9f2a-177b451f069f.png)](https://www.babylonjs.com/demos/pbrglossy/)

 Also, you can read more in the documentation here: https://doc.babylonjs.com/how_to/physically_based_rendering

-Do you see all the reflections in the helmet and the materials, and the added sense of realism?
+Do you see all the reflections in the helmet and the materials and the added sense of realism?
 This is the power of PBR.
 In addition to that fancy helmet mesh, physical based modelling is great for Skyboxes.

-I won't go into great detail about how to make or generate this file, but the short version, is that you need a skybox and then you need a way to convert that skybox to the `.dds` format for consumption by BabylonJs.
+I won't go into great detail about how to make or generate this file, but the short version is that you need a skybox and then you need a way to convert that skybox to the `.dds` format for consumption by BabylonJs.
 Skyboxes are plentiful on the internet, and one great tool that I used for this tutorial is the Spacescape software by Alex Peterson.
 Its basically a really cool (and free) piece of software specifically for making space-themed skyboxes.

 [![space-thing](https://user-images.githubusercontent.com/954596/59141452-de474300-8972-11e9-9655-8dc7d3ef5700.gif)](http://alexcpeterson.com/spacescape/)

-You can download this [here if you'd like to try it for yourself](http://alexcpeterson.com/spacescape/), or just get a skybox youself somehow.
+You can download this [here if you'd like to try it for yourself](http://alexcpeterson.com/spacescape/), or just get a skybox yourself somehow.
 Spacescape exports directly to .dds format, so its great for testing out this workflow.
-The mode oyu need to pick on this particular tool is:
+The mode you need to pick on this particular tool is:

 ![image](https://user-images.githubusercontent.com/954596/59141888-7e549a80-897a-11e9-9cc7-3381cc2bc4d0.png)